About

 Japanese milk bread dough

-• Make the dough according to this recipe.
+• Make the dough according to my milk bread recipe.

 • Once the dough is kneaded, instead of the first room temperature proof mentioned in the above recipe, cover the dough bowl with plastic wrap and let it rise overnight in the fridge.